25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - Stream has **24 hours of data retention**

 - Choose the information that will be written to the stream whenever the data in the table is modified:
-  - `KEYS_ONLY`: Only the key attributes of the modified item.
+  - `KEYS_ONLY`: Only the key attributes of the modified item
-  - `NEW_IMAGE`: The entire item, as it appears after it was modified.
+  - `NEW_IMAGE`: The entire item, as it appears after it was modified
-  - `OLD_IMAGE`: The entire item, as it appeared before it was modified.
+  - `OLD_IMAGE`: The entire item, as it appeared before it was modified
-  - `NEW_AND_OLD_IMAGES`: Both the new and the old images of the item.
+  - `NEW_AND_OLD_IMAGES`: Both the new and the old images of the item
 - DynamoDB Streams are made of shards, just like Kinesis Data Streams
 - You don't provision shards, this is automated by AWS
 - **Records are not retroactively populated in a stream after enabling it**